Biostatistics with R

 1. Go to the R home page at https://www.r-project.org/

-2. In order to go to the CRAN mirror page, clock on CRAN mirror link.
+2. In order to go to the CRAN mirror page, select the link CRAN under Download title.
 This opens the CRAN mirror page.
+Here, the URL addresses for the download are listed countrywise.

-If we need to install latest release, click on the release name link like "R-3.3.1.tar.gz".
+4. Look under the section titled Source Code for all Platforms If we need to install latest release, click on the release name link like "R-4.2.0.tar.gz".
 A window appears with facility to download and save this file.
+This file is downloaded and saved into "Downloads" directory of linux in general, unless the automatic default directory setting for downloaded files has been changed.

 or,